peerlinks/peerlinks/protocol.md

 ### Merges

 Whenever new message is posted by a participant it SHOULD:
-1. Take all current DAG leafs
+1. Take all current DAG leaves
 2. Find the maximum of their timestamps
 3. Remove those that differ from the maximum timestamp by more than **30 days**.
-These leafs SHOULD be used as parents for the new message.
+These leaves SHOULD be used as parents for the new message.
 Peers naturally merge different branches into a single new leaf.

 ### Link